sorbaathens/academic-website/content/authors/sorba-athens/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: We are the Athens area chapter of the Southern Off ROad Bicycle Association (SORBA).
+bio: The Athens, Ga Area chapter of SORBA / IMBA.

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/widgets/#icons